Andeskjerf/waybar-module-pomodoro/README.md

 Currently, the time is hardcoded.
 A work cycle is 25 minutes, short break is 5 minutes, and a long break is 15 minutes.

+It follows the same rules as pomodoro: 4 cycles of work and short breaks, followed by a long break.

 # How to use

 * compile & install binary